HanRongYeo/Excel-Merger/README.md

 ### How To Use
 1. Load your left table and right table.
 2. Select the joining method.
 (Left, Right, Inner, Outer)
+3. Right click to delete the column you don't want it in the output table.
-3. Click Save to export the result to an excel file.<br/>Click Reset to clear the output preview.
+4. Click Save to export the result to an excel file.<br/>Click Reset do it again.